xieweiAlex/English_Learning/words/2023/words-Feb.md

+A **sliver** of light showed under the door.

-All this is wonderful and illuminating.
+All this is wonderful and **illuminating**.
-Human beings have been doing the same things for eons.
+Human beings have been doing the same things for **eons**.

 Another high-profile investor day took place on Tuesday.
-Goldman Sachs (GS) CEO David Solomon took the podium, but ended up getting some flak over the Wall Street stalwart's foray into the consumer arena.
+Goldman Sachs (GS) CEO David Solomon **took the podium**, but ended up getting some **flak** over the Wall Street stalwart's foray into the consumer arena.

-in case anyone overlooked the xxx in all the birthday **maelstrom**.
+In case anyone overlooked the xxx in all the birthday **maelstrom**. -
 New COVID lab leak assessment **reignites** **furor** over pandemic origins.
-I think that Microsoft has a very strong **bias for action** and getting stuff done right now, just so it doesn’t get stuck in a quagmire.
+I think that Microsoft has a very strong **bias for action** and getting stuff done right now, just so it doesn't get stuck in a **quagmire**. -

 **indisposed**
 **repudiation**